Poles in Chicago: Religion

-As in Poland, the overwhelming majority of Polish immigrants who settled in Chicago were culturally very devout Roman Catholics.
-Though almost all of the Polish Americans remained loyal to the Catholic Church after immigrating, a breakaway Catholic church was founded in 1897 in Scranton, Pennsylvania.
-Polish parishioners founded the church to assert independence from the Catholic Church in America.
-The split was in rebellion from the church leadership, then dominated by Irish and German clergy, and lacking in Polish speakers and Polish church leaders.
-The Bucktown campus of the former Cathedral of All Saints still stands as a testament to this community of faith.
-The current Cathedral and Cemetery complex on the city's periphery by Rosemont remains active and is still independent from the authority of the Roman Catholic Church.
+As in Poland, the majority of Polish immigrants who settled in Chicago were Roman Catholics.

+Chicago-area members of the Polish National Catholic Church (PNCC), an independent Old Catholic church formed by Polish immigrants to America who felt disenfranchised by the largely Irish-American and German-American leadership of the Catholic Church in the United States, are served by the PNCC's All Saints Cathedral.

 Poland is also home to followers of Protestantism and the Eastern Orthodox Church.
 Small groups of both of these groups are present Chicago.
 One of the most celebrated painters of religious icons in North America today is a Polish American Eastern Orthodox priest, Fr.
-Theodore Jurewicz, who singlehandedly painted New Gračanica Monastery in Third Lake, Illinois, over the span of three years.
+Theodore Jurewicz, who painted New Gračanica Monastery in Third Lake, Illinois, over the span of three years.

 While large numbers of Jews from the former lands of the Polish–Lithuanian Commonwealth immigrated to the Chicago area, they faced a historical trajectory far different from that of their Christian counterparts.
 In the process of Americanization, many Polish Jews in Chicago would lose their identification with Poland, with notable exceptions.
 There have also been small numbers of Muslims, mostly Lipka Tatars originating from the Białystok region.